Recording a Video Using Panopto for Windows

 2. You can have the option to name your video here as well.
 If you do not name your video, the title will automatically be the date and time it was recorded.

-1. Primary Audio: Under the Primary Sources, select the drop-down under Audio.
+1. Under the Primary Sources, select the drop-down under Audio.
 Select a microphone that is connected to your computer.
 You must select a primary audio source for a successful recording.

-3. Primary Video Source: If you'd like to record a video of a presenter, you can select a primary video source under the Video drop-down.
-But you do not need to include this if you just want to record audio and the screen/monitor (or PowerPoint).
+3. If you would like to record a video of a presenter, you can select a primary video source under the Video drop-down.
+Although this is optional, most people prefer to see the person who is talking.

 If you want to record a video and audio, not your screen/monitor or a PowerPoint, these three things are all you need to select.
-An example of this type of video would be a welcome video that is in the Getting Started module in VU Collaborate.
+An example of this type of video would be a welcome video that is in the Getting Started module in VU Collaborate delivery spaces.

 4. Quality Setting: There are three different quality settings available to help you determine what will be best to record a high-quality video.